Kong/Astronode-Broadcaster/README.md

 * You also have one Redis server for each region: `redis.us:6379` and `redis.eu:6379`
 * The application servers need to talk with Redis to load cached content. `app.us` will read from `redis.us` and `app.eu` will read from `redis.eu` to reduce network latency
 * Every application reads data from the closest Redis server, but broadcasts the writes to the other region by using Dynode Broadcaster
-* You can setip two Dynode Broadcasters in each region: `broadcaster.us:6379` and `broadcaster.eu:6379`
+* You can setup two Dynode Broadcasters in each region: `broadcaster.us:6379` and `broadcaster.eu:6379`
 * You configure both broadcasters with the following backend servers: `redis.us:6379` and `redis.eu:6379`

 With this configuration, any command sent to `broadcaster.us:6379` is broadcasted to both `redis1.us:6379` and `redis2.eu:6379`.
 The same happens for every command sent to `broadcaster.eu:6379`.

 The server `app.us` is in the same region of `redis.us`.
 Now you could execute all the reads directly from `redis.us:6379` and submit all the writes to `broadcaster.us:6379`, so that an other server `app.eu` could read the same data in his own region from `redis.eu:6379`.
-The app servers are using Redis for reading, and Dynode Broadcaster for writing.
+Basically the app servers are using Redis for reading, and Dynode Broadcaster for writing.

 If you need to broadcast data to, let's say, 100+ Redis machines, open just one connection to the broadcaster and let him do the hard work for you.
-And with the auto-update feature, hot-configure the broadcaster remotely.
+And with the auto-update feature, you can hot-configure the broadcaster remotely without reloading it.

 # Configuration